Board of Directors

 Patricia Bainbridge, MA, Chairman Emeritus

-On June 30, 2010 Patricia retired from the Diocese of Rockford, where she built the Respect Life office and served as its director, the Natural Family Planning Coordinator, and a columnist for The Observer, the official newspaper of the Diocese of Rockford.
+In 2000 Patricia was asked by then-Bishop Thomas Doran to set up a pro-life office for the Diocese of Rockford.
+She served as the director of that office, as well as the Natural Family Planning Coordinator, and a columnist for The Observer, the official newspaper of the Diocese of Rockford.
 For seven of her ten years with the diocese she also served as chairman of the Department for Life of the Catholic Conference of Illinois.

-In August of 2010, Cardinal Daniel DiNardo, then-chairman of the USCCB Committee on Pro-Life Activities, presented Patricia with a "People of Life" award for her "lifetime commitment to the pro-life movement."
+In 2010 the USCCB Committee on Pro-Life Activities awarded Patricia with a "People of Life" award for her "lifetime commitment to the pro-life movement."

-She and her husband, “Red,” have been married for 50 years.
+Patricia and her late husband, “Red,” were married for 54 years.